DaniqueBuchner/spatial_computing_project_template/docs/a4_forming_product_construction.md

 <center>
     ![](../img/a4/structiles.png)
 </center>
 The tileset that was used in the code is shown above.
 With this time in red, the cornertiles.
-The green are verticl edgetiles.
+The green are vertical edgetiles.
 The blue are horizontal edgetiles.
 And the purple are surface tiles.
 <center>
     ![](../img/a4/facade1.png)
 </center>
 The output of the polygonisation workshop combined with our structural tileset results in the image that's showed above.
 There is also a roof/floor structure added.
-Optimally, we would have liked to also make a tileset for the inside of the buidling, since a real loadbearing structure should also support inner walls, not only the outer ones as it is now.
+Optimally, we would have liked to also make a tileset for the inside of the building, since a real loadbearing structure should also support inner walls, not only the outer ones as it is now.
 This will be further discussed on the Future page.